Takamatua: History

 At the time of French settlement in August 1840 in Akaroa, a small number of German families settled in this bay.
 Five German men, four of them single, chose to have land in Takamatua rather than Akaroa.
 The men were Breitmeyer, Hahn, Hettich, Waeckerle, Walther and Woll.
 The bay was named German Bay up until 1916 when the residents called on the Minister for Internal Affairs, George Warren Russell, to change the name to Takamatua, as a patriotic reaction to World War I. The German Bay Dairy Co-operative Factory was established in 1893.
 The Factory's cheese won first prize at the Dunedin Agricultural Show in 1901 and 1902.

 Demographics

-Takamatua is described by Statistics New Zealand as a rural settlement, and covers 6.30 km2.
+Takamatua is described by Stats NZ as a rural settlement, and covers 6.30 km2.
 It had an estimated population of as of with a population density of people per km^{2}.
 It is part of the statistical area of Akaroa Harbour.